BrianMsane/PySpark-Practical/README.md

 wsl --install
 ```

-- _Restart your PC_  and ensure **virtualization** is enabled in BIOS.
+- _Restart your PC if prompted_  and ensure **virtualization** is enabled in **BIOS**. _(Seek help here!)_

 ## Create `hadoop` User

-Open Ubuntu and create a user called `hadoop` and ensure to memorize or save the password.
+Open the Ubuntu terminal and create a user called `hadoop`.
+You will be prompted to provide a password.
+Ensure to save this password as it is going to be needed later.

 ```bash
 sudo adduser hadoop